UBC-MDS/programming-in-python-for-data-science/slides/module1_19.md

 But wait\!
 Something is missing here\!

-Why doesn’t “Apple Cinnamon Cheerios” appear in the dataframe?
+Why doesn’t `Apple Cinnamon Cheerios` appear in the dataframe?

 Notes: Script here.